 Nuwara Eliya is about 6 km from Nanuoya station which is along that famous train route, so you can easily visit on your own.
 But if you’d rather go on a guided day tour from Ella, then you can book it through Klook.

 5. Yala National Park

 I visited Yala National Park as part of a press trip, but you can visit the reserve on your own.
-If you’d rather go on a day trip from Ella, then you can book this Yala safari day tour through Klook.
+If you’d rather go on a day trip from Ella, then you can book a safari tour through Klook or Get Your Guide.

 1. Matey Hut